Nasdaq Vilnius: Trading is suspended in Gubernija AB shares

-The trading is suspended at the request of Bank of Lithuania considering that the Company has failed to disclose annual report in due time and manner provided by the laws.

-Notice on trading resumption will follow after the annual information will be provided through the Nasdaq Vilnius information system.
+Notice on trading resumption will follow after the Company's announcement of material information through the Nasdaq Vilnius information system.

 Nasdaq Baltic Issuer Services +370 5 253 1459 www.nasdaqbaltic.com